 Discovering Herbal Medicine

 Although this is a non-practitioner course, it is of a sufficiently high standard to have been accredited by the British Herbal Medicine Association (BHMA).
-It is the only such course that has received this accolade.
-The objective of the Course is to enable herbs to be used with confidence and understanding in self care.
-Throughout the course material, more serious conditions, requiring professional advice and guidance, are clearly highlighted.
+The objective of the DHM Course is to inform and enable the herbal enthusiast to use herbs with confidence and understanding in the healthcare of oneself, family and friends.
+With more encouragement being given these days to selfcare through organisations like the NHS, we all need to know how to deal with minor ailments.
+DHM meets this need well – many common ailments benefit from the gentle touch of herbs.
+Throughout the Course, serious health problems, requiring professional advice, are clearly highlighted.

 The DHM Course is based on the traditional uses of herbs, particularly where modern scientific insight has added credibility.
 Nutrition is not forgotten in the Course, because a good diet should always be the foundation of health and wellbeing, whatever the therapeutic modality.